 Senior Lecturer / Lecturer, Geography and Environment

-Geography at the National University of Singapore is now firmly established as Asia’s leading Department of Geography and are consistently ranked among the top geography departments globally.
+Located in one of the most culturally diverse and technologically advanced cities in the world, at the centre of an extremely dynamic and exciting region and with connections that extend across the globe, Geography at the National University of Singapore has a long and proud history.
 This reputation is built upon research excellence in three key areas (tropical environmental change, social and cultural geographies, and political and economic geography) and a long-standing commitment to the highest educational standards and to collegiality, inclusion, safety and mutual respect.
 BES is a Cross Disciplinary Degree Programme that attracts academically very strong students who have a passion for the environment.
 BES adopts a student-centred approach to address, effectively, the societal and scientific needs for understanding complex, modern environmental issues such as over-exploitation, pollution, climate change, land and water use, biodiversity loss, habitat degradation, and the building of liveable high-density cities.

 The Department of Geography and the Bachelor of Environmental Studies (BES) Programme at the National University of Singapore (NUS) are seeking to appoint a Lecturer/Senior Lecturer on the Educator Track to support the teaching of environmental studies and geography modules at undergraduate and graduate levels.
 We are particularly seeking an environmental scientist, physical and/or human geographer with broad interests in environmental studies.
 The Educator Track at NUS aims to attract, nurture, and retain suitably qualified and highly effective faculty members who approach teaching as a scholarly practice, and who therefore focus on and are passionate about excellence in teaching as a means of supporting student learning.